 Bivariate data consists of two variables for each member of the population or sample.
 An association between the two variables is some kind of relationship between them.
 Correlation measures linear relationships.
-At AS level, learners are expected to judge relationships from scatter diagrams by eye.
+At A Level, learners are expected to judge relationships from scatter diagrams by eye and may be asked to interpret given correlation coefficients - see MAH10.

 Specification Ref.
-Learning outcomes Notes Notation Exclusions STATISTICS: DATA PRESENTA TION AND INTERPRETATION Summary measures MD10 Know the standard measures of central tendency and be able to calculate and interpret them and to decide when it is most appropriate to use one of them.
+Learning outcomes Notes Notation Exclusions STATISTICS: DATA PRESENTATION AND INTERPRETATION (1) Summary measures MD10 Know the standard measures of central tendency and be able to calculate and interpret them and to decide when it is most appropriate to use one of them.
 Median, mode, (arithmetic) mean, midrange.
 The main focus of questions will be on interpretation rather than calculation.
 Includes understanding when it is appropriate to use a weighted mean e.g. when using populations as weights. $Mean = \overline{x}$ D11 Know simple measures of spread and be able to use and interpret them appropriately.
 Range, percentiles, quartiles, interquartile range.